MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 If you exceed the maximum period of offline operation, `ConnectionStatus` will show `OutOfPolicy`.

 > [!NOTE]
-> BIOS\UEFI Firmware configuration on each HCI Cluster node hardware must be the same.
+> BIOS\UEFI Firmware configuration must be the same on each HCI cluster node's hardware.
 Any nodes with different BIOS configurations compared to the majority may show **ConnectionStatus** as **OutOfPolicy**.

 ## Register a cluster using SPN for Arc onboarding